 National Insurance (NI) is a contribution paid by UK employers, employees, and self-employed that counts towards certain benefits.
 Such benefits include State Pension, maternity allowance, bereavement support payment, etc.

 The right to these benefits depends on an individual’s National Insurance class (we’ll explain what National Insurance classes mean later).

-As an employer, you’re expected to make your employee’s National Insurance contributions through the Pay As You Earn (PAYE) system.
+As a UK employer, you’re expected to make your employee’s National Insurance contributions through the Pay As You Earn (PAYE) system.
 First, you’ll have to deduct from each employee’s gross salary (based on how much they earn) to make the National Insurance contribution.

 In addition, you’ll also need to make an employer National Insurance contribution for each employee.

 All your contributions go to HM Revenue and Customs (HMRC).

 After making the National Insurance contributions, you’re expected to provide your employees with a payslip that shows how much NIC and tax deductions were made on their wages.

 It’s crucial to make accurate deductions, as employees can report you to HMRC if they believe you made inaccurate deductions.